 Wedge Backspin – Create Backspin with Micro-Groove Wedge

 Who isn’t amazed at the ability of the men and women tour players to stop the ball on the green?
-Without question, elite players can generate more backspin first, because of their swing technique.
-When a slight downward angle of attack, when the face is dead square to the swing path, when the wrist cock angle is unhinged very late and when the clubface able to contacts the ball first before driving into the turf, more friction is generated between the ball and the clubface and more backspin will occur.
+Without question, elite players can generate more backspin chiefly because of their swing technique.
+From a slight downward angle of attack with the face dead square to the swing path with a very late wrist-cock angle that is unhinged very late to allow the clubface to contact the ball first before driving into the turf, more friction is generated between the ball and the clubface and more backspin will occur.

 Unfortunately, not all of us can master these very precise, simultaneous swing movements to get more spin from our swing technique.

 From an equipment standpoint, there most definitely are wedges which are manufactured with differences in the surface of the clubface and differences in the scorelines which can generate more friction and from it, more backspin, even in the hands of a less skilled golfer.
 But what actually enhances backspin from the standpoint of the clubhead?

 First and foremost, any feature that increases the friction between the clubface and the surface of the ball will increase backspin, no matter what your swing technique.